 Harvard University: SEC Complex

-Besides flexible programming and natural ventilation, it will include a sophisticated facade system and daylight enhancement systems.
+Besides flexible programming and natural ventilation, it includes a sophisticated facade system and daylight enhancement systems.
 The façade design calibrates the scale of the SEC, creates an identity for the complex, and plays a crucial role in the energy performance and occupant comfort in the building.

 The design team developed a façade system which will be informed by solar radiation, internal climate parameters as well as user requirements of the various spaces.
 Glazed building atria transmit daylight deep into the building footprint.